trinodb/trino-admin/docs/user-guide.rst

 User guide
 **********

-A full explanation of the commands and features of ``presto-admin``.
+A full explanation of the commands and features of ``trino-admin``.

 .. toctree::
     :maxdepth: 2